-Prerequisite: 15 years old (by the start of the course)

-Advanced Scuba Diver and Rescue Scuba Diver Certification Good buoyancy and experience planning and leading dives from the course if eLearning is not completed prior to arrival at camp)
+Prerequisite:15 years old (by the start of the course)Advanced Scuba Diver and Rescue Scuba Diver CertificationGood buoyancy and experience planning and leading divesCompleted scuba paperwork requiredCompletion of NAUI Master Diver eLearning prior to arrival at camp(camper will be dropped from the course if eLearning is not completed)

-Completion of NAUI Master Diver eLearning prior to the start of camp (camper will be dropped store.myshopify.com) prior to camp. eLearning packages contain single use codes and are non-refundable once the code has been activated.
+- Equipment: Personal gear required: logbook, mask, snorkel, fins, and booties (must be designed for scuba diving).
+Available at the Sea Camp Dive Store (dive-store.myshopify.com). - Materials: Purchase the 'NAUI Master Diver Materials' package at the Sea Camp Dive Store (dive-store.myshopify.com) prior to camp. eLearning packages contain single use codes and are non-refundable once the code has been activated.
 Codes will be mailed and emailed to the addresses provided at check out.